saxix/flex-registration/README.md

 =

-Local development can use docker-compose it will use postgress redis and celery under the hood
+Local development can use docker-compose it will use postgres redis and celery under the hood

-Aplication will be accessible at http://localhost:8000
+Application will be accessible at http://localhost:8000

 For the first time you need to run in root project directory
 ```shell